 The look of lean, toned muscles usually results from overall body fitness and low body fat.
 You cannot pick where your body gains or loses fat, but you can pick which muscles you build.

-One study found that working out four to five times per week was effective at maintaining muscle tone among active, aging adults.
+found that working out four to five times per week was effective at maintaining muscle tone among active, aging adults.
 The key with toning is to exercise for a long amount of time without reaching muscle fatigue.

 Running slower but for longer stretches may help you achieve a toned look.